 Madonna’s birthday pictures in Jamaica, this year, made me search for a hashtag to see more of Lourdes Leon.
 She’s all grown up now, does not own an Instagram account (bien sûr) and is one of the coolest girls I’ve bumped into, lately.
 And got enthused by her and all.

-Aside from the clip above, the Miu Miu ad (now on my wall, just under Whitney) and the recent adidas one by Stella McCartney she’s in, I, for instance, didn’t know much about Lola.
+Aside from the Miu Miu ad (now on my wall, just under Whitney) and the recent adidas ad by Stella McCartney she’s in, I, for instance, didn’t know much about Lola.
 I just knew she was Madonna’s daughter.

 Was so thrilled, though, to discover.
 Her through her style only.